gzwplato/fbdebugger/src/doc/_preparation.md

 Doc {#SubSecMakeDoc}
 ---

-This target creates the documentation in form of a html tree.
-The html tree is independant from any build target, and therefor gets created in the source tree.
+This target creates the documentation in form of a html tree and a directory of LaTeX files.
+Both folders are is independant from any build target, and therefor get created in the source tree.

+The html tree is ready for use, just load file index.html in to your browser.

-\note This target needs Doxygen and fb-doc to be installed on your
+\note This target needs Doxygen, graphviz and fb-doc to be installed on
-      system.
+      your system.

+The LaTeX folder contains a makefile, just execute the `make` command in the folder to use pdftex for creating the file refman.pdf.

+\note Creating the pdf file needs LaTeX to be installed on your system.

 Tools {#SecTools}